rbtl-fs24/project-bendieklaranjo/data/processed/README.md

 1. Description of methods used for collection/generation of data:

-2. Methods for processing the data:
+2. Methods for processing the data: Data processing involved cleaning and formatting the survey responses using R programming language and dplyr package.

-3. Instrument- or software-specific information needed to interpret the
+3. Instrument- or software-specific information needed to interpret the data:
-    data:

 4. Standards and calibration information, if appropriate: -